devvienxyz/ride-app/README.md

 ## Additional Documentation

+The API documentation can be accessed via `http://localhost:8000/api/docs/`.
+Note that this is only available on **DEVELOPMENT** mode.

+Go to `http://localhost:8000/api/schema/` to download the API Schema in OpenAPI format.

-Miscellaneous documentation is available in the `docs/` directory:
+Miscellaneous documentation is available in the `/docs/` directory:

 - **postgresql.md**: Local PostgreSQL setup